Jake Dowell: Playing career

+Youth

 Dowell grew up in Eau Claire, Wisconsin and played for Memorial High School in Eau Claire for two seasons, totaling 90 points.
 In both seasons, Dowell helped lead the Old Abes to sectional championships and state tournament berths.

 Dowell left Memorial High School to be a part of the USA Hockey U-18 Developmental Program in Ann Arbor, Michigan in the year 2001.
 Later, Dowell returned to Wisconsin to play college hockey for the Wisconsin Badgers where he won a National Championship.
 Dowell was selected in the fifth round of the 2004 NHL Entry Draft by the Chicago Blackhawks.

+Professional (2007–2018)

-Dowell signed a contract with Chicago in July 2007.
+Dowell signed an entry-level contract with Chicago in July 2007.
 On November 23, 2007, Dowell scored a short-handed goal in his first NHL game, a 2–1 win over the Calgary Flames.
-Dowell broke his foot the next game, but recovered from the injury to play 17 more games in the 2007–08 season.
+Dowell broke his foot the next game against the Edmonton Oilers, but recovered from the injury after missing 12 games to play 17 more games in the 2007–08 season.

 Dowell was only called up to play in one contest in the 2008–09 season.
-He was on the Blackhawks active roster against Vancouver and Detroit in the playoffs, but he did not play.
+He was on the Blackhawks active roster as a black ace against Vancouver and Detroit in the playoffs, but he did not play.

-During the 2009–10 season, Dowell played three games for the Hawks.
+During the 2009–10 season, Dowell played three games for the Hawks with a goal and an assist for two points along with 78 games for the Rockford IceHogs in the AHL with seven goals and 16 assists for 23 points.
+After the Blackhawks defeated the Philadelphia Flyers in six games in the 2010 Stanley Cup Finals, Dowell received a ring from the Blackhawks but his name was not included on the Cup due to not playing any playoff games and only playing three games in the regular season and none in the playoffs.

+Dowell finished the 2010–11 season, his first full season at the NHL level with six goals, 15 assists and 21 points in 79 games played regularly playing on the third and fourth lines and occasional time on the teams penalty killing units.
+The defending Stanley Cup champion Blackhawks narrowly qualified for the playoffs as the eighth and final seed in the Western Conference and Dowell made his Stanley Cup playoff debut on April 13, 2011, in game 1 of the first round against the Presidents' Trophy-winning Vancouver Canucks where the Blackhawks lost with a score of 2–0.
+The Blackhawks would eventually fall to the Canucks in seven games and Dowell finished the playoffs with no points in two games.
+After the Blackhawks elimination from the playoffs, Dowell revealed he had been playing with a left ankle fracture that was likely suffered on February 1, 2011, in a 7–4 win over the Columbus Blue Jackets as a result of blocking a slap shot from Blue Jackets defenseman Anton Strålman.